tedgt97/Digital-Investment-Analytics/README.md

-# Stock Predictor
+# Digital-Investment-Analytics

-Advanced medium to long-term stock predictor using deep learning and ML models.
+Advanced medium to long-term investment analytics using deep learning and ML models.

 ## 🎯 Features